PreschoolKindergartenFirst Grade

 Script 4: "The Safe Harbor" - Offering Physical Boundaries

 Sometimes emotions are so big they need a physical outlet.
 Your job is to make that outlet safe.
-This validates their physical feelings while holding a firm boundary against hurting themselves or others.
+This validates their physical feelings while still holding a firm boundary against hurting themselves or others.

 Your Script: